 “There/Their” Artist Talk with Jaydan Moore

 This past Saturday, artist Jaydan Moore gave an insightful talk at the Craft in America Center into his practice and the artists that inspire him.
 He took us on a journey through his past, coming from a family of third generation tombstone makers, to the many craft schools where he has studied.
 He kept the audience interested and laughing the entire presentation.
-Video of his presentation will be available on the website soon.
+Video of his presentation is available here.

 From an early age, he was interested in preservation and the objects that surround these memories.
 One of his first series emanated from trophies and their connection to retiring service industry professionals receiving teapots.This started him down a long path of using found objects and making them entirely new while sculpting with the “use” of previous owners.
 In keeping with his sense of humor, Moore told us, “The best part about making a show about trophies is that you get to take all the trophies home with you.”

 Moore explained the material he starts with: the discarded and precious items of thrift store shops and specifically silver-plated platters.
 These mass-produced platters allude to the past, to the handcrafted sterling silver platters, teapots, and silverware that are on display in museums.
 Of the three layers that are present (the original metal, the silver-plating, and the layer left by use), he finds the personal-use layer the most enticing: the owners care (or lack of it), the cleaning and polishing that has worn off the plating.
 Moore uses these platters to juxtapose memories–to explore the different histories present.
 He calls this technique of putting pieces on top of each other and melding into an object, “marriage pieces.”